SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Description</b></summary>

-  The editor team will leverage from the information collected in `step 6` and `step 7` to develop an UML class diagram.
+  The editor team will leverage from the information collected in `step 3`, `step 6` and `step 7` to develop an UML class diagram.
 The latter aims at visually describing how entities of the data model will interact with each other.
 The different entities, the relationship between entities, and their attributes as well as the expected type will be displayed.

   Attributes should be presented in the following manner _+ attributeName: expected type._ “Expected type” is further defined in `step 11`.